 5. Legs planted firmly at 90 degrees in ankles and knees

-Next, unrack the bar by extending your elbows.
-This should lift the bar 1″-2″; just high enough to clear the catches but without fully extending your elbows.
+Next, unrack the bar by extending your elbows to lift the bar 1″-2″; high enough to clear the catches (the place where the bar rests) but without fully extending your elbows.
 You should never fully extend your elbows when bench pressing unless performing single reps in preparation for competition.
 Maintaining “soft” elbows gives you more control over the bar.

-Move the bar out of the rack so that it is directly vertical over your shoulder joint.
+Move the bar out of the rack to directly vertical over your shoulder joint.

 Lower the bar until it touches your chest.
-We’re looking for a mostly vertical bar path here, but the most important part is the bar needs to stay in perfect vertical alignment with your forearm.
+Aim for a mostly vertical bar path here.
+The most crucial part is the bar needs to stay in perfect vertical alignment with your forearm.

-Press the bar back to the starting point directly above your mid chest but do not fully extend your elbows.
-We’re looking for 90%-95% of full extension.
-This is important because it helps you stabilize the load better by always keeping muscles on both sides of the elbow joint engaged between reps.
+Press the bar back to the starting point directly above your mid-chest but do not fully extend your elbows.
+We’re looking for 90%-95% of full extension (soft elbows).
+Soft elbows are essential because it helps you stabilize the load better by always keeping muscles on both sides of the elbow joint engaged between reps.

 A quick word on programs:

 Programs don’t work unless you do.
-A mediocre program with consistent application will always yield better results than a perfect program with inconsistent use.
+Therefore, a mediocre program with a consistent application will always yield better results than a perfect program with inconsistent use.

 A slightly longer word on programs:

 Beginner programs are made for beginners.
 They are beginner programs because they progress quickly.
-Your fastest progress will always come when you just start something (called beginner gains), and beginner programs are tailored to this.
+Your fastest progress will always come when you start something (called beginner gains), and beginner programs take advantage of this.

-Advanced programs progress slowly because as you improve at anything your results slow down.
-If you are new to strength training or bench pressing, or haven’t done it in a while you will get the best results from a beginner program.
+Advanced programs progress slowly because your results slow down as you improve at anything.
+If you are new to strength training or bench pressing or haven’t done it in a while, you will get the best results from a beginner program.

 Advanced programs WILL NOT make a novice lifter progress quicker than a beginner program.

-Without getting into all the details of the program let’s cover the important parts:
+Without getting into all the details of the program, let’s cover the essential parts:

 - Bench press for 5 sets of 5 reps